-Sixty-four men of the Rifle Regiment erected temporary shelters in just eight days and then began the work on a permanent fortification.
+Sixty-four men of the Rifle Regiment erected temporary shelters in just eight days and began the work on a permanent fortification.
 Construction progressed slowly, and upon completion, the fort was a simple log stockade with four sides at 132 feet each and two blockhouses at opposite angles.
 Barracks, storehouses, shops, a magazine, and a hospital were located within the walls.

 Just east of the post and adjacent to the Choctaw boundary line, a sizeable civilian community emerged on lands owned by a man named John Rogers.
 Dominating the community were six taverns, where enterprising merchants supplied the emigrating Choctaw with cheap whiskey.
 Many of the displaced tribesmen settled nearby and became a source of sustained exploitation.
 Lieutenant Rains positioned his men on the boundary line to keep peddlers and Choctaw separated, but the situation got worse.
-In March, 1833, Captain John Stewart and a company of Seventh Infantry were garrisoned at the post to control the contraband trade, known as the “Arkansas Whiskey War.”
-He too, met with little success as the merchants operated right under his very nose.
+In March 1833, Captain John Stewart and a company of Seventh Infantry were garrisoned at the post to control the contraband trade, known as the “Arkansas Whiskey War.”
+He, too, met with little success as the merchants operated right under his very nose.
 As a result, Stuart abandoned Fort Smith in June 1834 and established Fort Coffee at a more suitable location in Indian Territory.

-Because of events of the next six years, the army completed Fort Smith along much different lines.
+Because of events in the next six years, the army completed Fort Smith along much different lines.
 It had become apparent to the military that armed warriors would not descend on Arkansas from Indian Territory.
 Yet, hostilities threatened another frontier, and the Mexican-American War loomed on the horizon.
-Fort Smith was ideally situated to equip military units marching to the Rio Grande River and to supply frontier posts in Indian Territory.
+Fort Smith was ideally situated to equip military units marching to the Rio Grande and to supply frontier posts in Indian Territory.
 Therefore, in 1845, the half-finished post was formally designated as a supply depot.

 On April 23, 1861, Arkansas State Troops occupied Fort Smith.
-Until September 1, 1863, when Federal soldiers re-garrisoned the post, Fort Smith served the Confederate Army of the Trans-Mississippi West as a major supply base and defensive bastion protecting Southern interests in Arkansas and Indian Territory.
+Until September 1, 1863, when Federal soldiers re-garrisoned the post, Fort Smith served the Confederate Army of the Trans-Mississippi West as a significant supply base and defensive bastion protecting Southern interests in Arkansas and Indian Territory.

-During the post-war years, the army again focused efforts on renewed westward expansion.
-The line of frontier posts had moved so far to the west; however, that supply lines from Fort Smith were stretched to capacity.
+During the post-war years, the army again focused on renewed westward expansion.
+The line of frontier posts had moved so far to the west; however, supply lines from Fort Smith were stretched to capacity.
 The days of Fort Smith as a supply depot were numbered.

 Other problems plagued the post and eventually caused its abandonment.
-Housing for the troops had always been in short supply and on November 24, 1865, Officers Quarters A burned to the ground.
-Five years later, in December, 1870, Officers Quarters B suffered the same fate.
+Housing for the troops had always been in short supply, and on November 24, 1865, Officers Quarters A burned to the ground.
+Five years later, in December 1870, Officers Quarters B suffered the same fate.
 To the military, the role of Fort Smith as a supply depot was no longer tenable.
 On July 19, 1871, the Sixth Infantry marched out of the post, the last unit to garrison Fort Smith.
 Once again, however, the winds of fortune shifted and prolonged the life of the fort.

 In 1872, the United States District Court of the Western District of Arkansas occupied Fort Smith.
-A valuation of property indicated that 27 buildings stood on the former military reserve.
+A valuation of the property indicated that 27 buildings stood on the former military reserve.
 Nearly all of these were relegated to civilian or federal use.

 The former enlisted men’s barracks became the Federal Courthouse and also housed attendant offices.
-A permanent gallows was constructed along the inward side of Bastion 3, or the old Magazine, and the Federal Courthouse basement served as a jail.
+A permanent gallows was constructed along the inward side of Bastion 3, or the old magazine, and the Federal Courthouse basement served as a jail.
 When overcrowding in this makeshift prison, known as “hell-on-the-border,” received adverse public attention, a modern prison wing was added to the south end of the courthouse.
 This structure was completed in February 1888.

 The jurisdiction of the United States District Court of the Western District of Arkansas was a vast area encompassing western Arkansas and the entire Indian Territory of present-day Oklahoma.
 Here, tribal courts had no jurisdiction over non-Indian settlers.
 This legal detail gave an advantage to the most desperate breed of outlaw, who found refuge beyond the pale of justice and could murder and steal with little fear of retribution.
 To bring offenders to justice, a federal marshal and a number of deputies, never more than 200 strong, combed this wilderness.
 When fugitives were apprehended, they were taken to Fort Smith for trial.